 Inviting Page Layout

-You know all the information your user needs and how many properties in your area provide an excellent value, but if you try to put too much information on your homepage, it will overwhelm users.
+You know all the information your user needs and how many properties in your area provide excellent value, but if you try to put too much information on your homepage, it will overwhelm users.

 Find the balance between providing enough content to intrigue and overloading users with too much information.
 Make it feel simple by designing for the user’s needs.